University of Leeds Teaching Awards

 - A certificate

-- An invitation to a celebratory event hosted by the Deputy Vice-Chancellor (Student Education).
+- An invitation to a celebratory event hosted by the Deputy Vice-Chancellor (Student Education)

-In addition, as a winner in the Sustained Excellence and Sustained Collaborative Categories, you will have access to guidance and support provided for the National Teaching Fellow and Collaborative Award for Teaching Excellence schemes.
+In addition, as a winner in the Sustained Excellence and Sustained Collaborative Categories, you will have access to guidance and support provided for the National Teaching Fellow (NTF) and Collaborative Award for Teaching Excellence (CATE) schemes.

-There are four categories of awards:
+There are four categories of award:

 - Early Career University of Leeds Teaching Award: for staff with up to five years' experience of teaching or supporting learning in higher education.
 A maximum of three awards will be made in this category, with each winner receiving £2000.